Centenary Group: Overview

-As of June 2022, Centenary Group is mainly involved in financial services, information and communications technology and the delivery of social services.
-The shareholders' equity in the group is reported to be USh789.52 billion (US$222.78 million), as of December 2021.
+As of October 2023, Centenary Group is involved in financial services, information and communications technology and the delivery of social services.
+At that time, the Group's assets were valued at UGX6.2 trillion (US$1.631 billion), with shareholders' equity in the group in excess of USh789.52 billion (US$222.78 million).
+It is the largest indigenous Ugandan financial services conglomerate.

+In December 2023, Centenary Group broke ground in the city of Masaka for the construction of a Tier 3 green data center.
+This is the country's first such facility outside the capital city of Kampala.

 History

 Started in 1983 as Centenary Rural Development Trust (CRDT), Centenary bank started serving customers in that role in 1985.
 In 1993 the Bank of Uganda awarded a commercial banking license to CRDT, transforming it into Centenary Bank.

 In March 2019 the board of directors of Centenary Bank resolved to form a group structure.
 With consent of the Bank of Uganda (BoU), Centenary Group was established on 25 October 2019.
-On 6 November 2019, "the group formed a banking subsidiary named Centenary Rural Development Bank Limited".
+On 6 November 2019, "the group formed a banking subsidiary named Centenary Rural Development Bank Limited" (CRDBL).
 The BoU issued a commercial banking license to (CRDBL), on 16 March 2020, effective 1 July 2020.
 On that date Centenary Group transferred its banking business to CRDBL.